-The liquidation remains open at this time to continue to collect payment from the purchaser, recover outstanding VAT and prepare closing paperwork.
-It is anticipated that the liquidation will be closed within the next 6-12 months.
+The liquidation remains open at this time to collect payments from the director, recover outstanding VAT and prepare closing paperwork.
+It is anticipated that the liquidation will remain open for several years.

 I attach a copy of Rule "4.49E Creditors' and members' request for further information" and Rule "4.131 Creditors' claim that remuneration is or other expenses are excessive" of the Insolvency Rules (as amended) 1986 for your reference.